ImpressiveTaste/3d-printing-image-processing/README.md

 The plot is saved to a file with a filename based on the value of k.
 Finally, the plot is closed and the loop moves on to the next value of k.

+##Description of the file extension_combination.m

+This MATLAB code is used to load data from several mat files and compute the average value of a set of proportions stored in the loaded data.
+The code loads data from six mat files using the load function, and then computes the mean of the proportion values for each file using the mean function.
+The resulting means are stored in six separate variables.

+The code then uses a for loop to compute a weighted sum of the means for each bar in the image.
+The resulting sum is stored in the proportion_signal_dynamic array, where each element corresponds to a different bar in the image.

+The weights used in the computation of the sum are determined by the interval of values for each loaded mat file.
+For example, the mean proportion values for the proportion_0_100 mat file are multiplied by a weight of 50, since the range of values for that file is 0 to 100.